hariszaf/microbetag/docs/modules/modules.md

 [**FAPROTAX**](https://pages.uoregon.edu/slouca/LoucaLab/archive/FAPROTAX/lib/php/index.php) [2] maps taxa (e.g. genera or species)
-to metabolic or other ecologically relevant functions based on the literature on cultured representatives.
+to metabolic or other ecologically relevant functions based on the literature for cultured representatives.
 It currently comprises more than 7600 annotation rules, covering ~4700 prokaryotic clades.
-Each annotation rule comes with literature citations and can thus be independently verified.
+Each annotation rule comes with literature citations and can, thus, be independently verified.
-16S rRNA oriented approaches (e.g., PICRUSt, Tax4Fun etc) estimate community gene content based on available sequenced genomes.
-Contrary, FAPROTAX estimates metabolic phenotypes based on experimental evidence.
+Similar 16S rRNA oriented approaches (e.g., PICRUSt, Tax4Fun etc.) estimate community gene content based on available sequenced genomes.
+On the contrary, FAPROTAX estimates metabolic phenotypes based on experimental evidence.

 The taxonomy assigned to each OTU/ASV (amplicon data) or bin (shotgun data) on the abundance table provided by the user, is mapped to a list of functions one can check [here](faprotax-functions.md).

-As an example, here is how the FAPROTAX outcome looks like for the case of **denitrification** function:
+As an example, here is how the FAPROTAX output looks like for the **denitrification** function for three samples (columns):

 ![faprotax example denitrif](../../assets/images/faprotax_denitrification.png)

-All ASVs present in this file are related to the **denetrification** function.
+FAPROTAX returns only the ASVs present in the (user provided) abundance table that are related to the **denetrification** function.
 Numbers represent the ASV abundance in each sample.

 microbetag runs FAPROTAX agains the abundance table and parses the subtables ([`seqId_faprotax_functions_assignment`](https://github.com/msysbio/microbetagApp/blob/main/services/web/microbetag/scripts/utils.py#L181)) to annotate each node with the corresponding function.

+In case the user provides as input a co-occurrence network, microbetag runs FAPROTAX against the nodes.